cyclus/cyclus.github.com/source/basics/concepts.rst

 Dynamic Resource Exchange
 -------------------------

 Facility agents interact through the dynamic resource exchange by submitting requests for resources and/or receiving bids to provide those resources.
-All facilities that request resources can then establish their preferences across the set of bids they receive and the global set of proferences is used to resolve the exchange by mazimizing the global preference.
+All facilities that request resources can then establish their preferences across the set of bids they receive and the global set of preferences is used to resolve the exchange by maximizing the global preference.

 Discrete Resource Tracking
 --------------------------